X

 google analytics wordpress account name

-On the pop-up window that will display, check the permissions you want to give Google Analytics and proceed to Next.
+Then, on the pop-up window that will display, check the permissions you want to give Google Analytics and proceed with Next.

 google analytics wordpress permissions